vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/086/15_so_asya.md

 On dhā́ma … vyānaśe, see comm. ad vs. 5.
 I do not think, with Geldner, that the dhā́man- refers to the first “form” of soma in the phases of soma-preparation.

 In d note the play in the phrase sáṃ yāti saṃyátaḥ, which belong to different roots (√yā and √yat respectively).
-The latter has been rendered in quite different ways: Geldner: “… gelangt er zu allen Stufenfolgen”; Renou “il parcourt toutes les confluences”; Lü (702) “… geht er zu allen Treffpunkten”; Scar (404) Nomen act.
+The latter has been rendered in quite different ways: Geldner: “… gelangt er zu allen Stufenfolgen”; Renou “il parcourt toutes les confluences”; Lüders (702) “… geht er zu allen Treffpunkten”; Scarlatta (404) Nomen act.

 ‘feste Aufstellung’.
 But saṃyát- is generally an adj., usually in the pl. of liquids (V.34.9 ā́paḥ saṃyátaḥ, VIII.100.9); esp. pertinent are two passages in our own hymn: vs. 18 in the next tṛca saṃyátam pipyúṣīm íṣam “continuous, swelling refreshment” and, by implication, in vs. 47 dhā́rāḥ … saṃyátaḥ “continuous streams.”
 On the basis of these passages, I supply “streams” here as well.
 See, e.g., vs. 8.